omakoto/bash-custom/README.md

 semantics to PROMPT_COMMAND; it'll be only executed for interactive commands, for example.
 Use the history command to access the current command.

+## Caveats

+I still don't know almost everything of the bash codebase.
+This patch seems to be working, but I have no idea if there are other states than 'global_command' that I should restore.
+I wouldn't be surprised if it's subtly broken.
+However, I just replaced my preexec hook that was running as the DEBUG trap with this and it seems to be working pretty fine so far.

+Unlike the DEBUG trap, PREEXEC_COMMAND doesn't set $BASH_COMMAND.